mccsssk2/17.SingleChannelMarkovChain-2022-2023/README.md

 ## Source.

-The single python program, MLE.py uses:
+The single python program, MLE.py uses following dynamic programming algorithms I implemented from scratch:
 * Data analysis to estimate number of ion channels in the patch, data standard deviation, and transition matrix eigenvalue.
 * Emission matrix and forward/backward algorithm to estimate transition matrix from data.
 * Viterbi algorithm to estimate the most likely transition sequence.